GoogleCloudPlatform/bigquery-utils/tools/cloud_functions/gcs_event_based_ingest/README.md

 locally (in concurrent threads) or publishing notifications for the success files (for a deployed Cloud Function to pick up).

+### Backfill and Ordering
+If you use the ordering feature on a table (or function wide) you should use the `NOTIFICATIONS` mode to repost notifications to a pub/sub topic that your deployed Cloud Function is listening to.
+The `LOCAL` mode does not support ordering because this feature relies on (re)posting files like `_bqlock`, `_BACKFILL` and various claim files and getting re-triggered by object notifications for these.
+The script will publish the notifications for success files and the Cloud Function will add these to the appropriate table's backlog.
+Once the script completes you can drop the `START_BACKFILL_FILENAME` (e.g. `_HISTORYDONE`) for each table you want to trigger the backfill for.
+In general, it would not be safe for this utility to drop a `_HISTORYDONE` for every table because the parallel historical loads might still be in progress.

 ### Usage
 ```
 python3 -m backfill -h